Stuart Little 2: Video game

-Video games based on the film were released for the PlayStation, Game Boy Advance, and Microsoft Windows.
+Three different video games based on the film were released.
+One was developed by Magenta Software and published by Sony Computer Entertainment for the PlayStation.
+A second game was developed by Creations and published by Activision for the Game Boy Advance.
+A third was developed by Hyperspace Cowgirls and published by Infogrames for Microsoft Windows.

 Accolades

 Home media

-Stuart Little 2 was released on VHS and DVD on December 10, 2002, by Columbia TriStar Home Entertainment, and in the United Kingdom on November 25, 2002.
+Stuart Little 2 was released in the United States on VHS and DVD on December 10, 2002, by Columbia TriStar Home Entertainment, and in the United Kingdom on November 25, 2002.
+In 2008, the film was re-released as part of a double feature with Stuart Little.
 Stuart Little and Stuart Little 2 were released in a combo on Sony PSP's UMD format on January 3, 2006.
 A Blu-ray/DVD combo pack was released on June 28, 2011, alongside the first film by Sony Pictures Home Entertainment.